-We first present a comparison of the four considered training objectives on MNIST using Gaussian weight distributions.
+We first present a comparison of the four considered training objectives on MNIST using Gaussian distributions over weights.
 Table 1 shows the results for the two architectures previously described for MNIST (FCN and CNN) and both data-free and data-dependent priors (referred to as Rand.Init. and Learnt, respectively).
 We also include the results obtained by standard ERM using the cross-entropy loss, for which part of the table can not be completed (e.g. risk certificates).
-The last column of the table shows the test 0-1 error of the deterministic prior predictor.
-We also report the test performance for the stochastic predictor (column named Stch. pred.), the posterior mean deterministic predictor (column named Det. pred.) and the ensemble predictor (column named Ens pred.).
-An important note is that we used the risk certificates for model selection for all training objectives, including $f{\rm bbb}$ (with the sole exception of $f{\rm erm}$ ).
+The last column of the table shows the test set 0-1 error of the prior mean deterministic predictor (column named Prior).
+We also report the test set performance for the stochastic predictor (Stch. pred.), the posterior mean deterministic predictor (Det. pred.) and the ensemble predictor (Ens pred.).
+For all the reported results and tables, we highlight the best risk certificate and stochastic test set error in bold face and the second best is highlighted in italics.

+Figure 1: Model selection results from more than 600 runs with different hyper-parameters.
+The architecture used is a CNN with Gaussian data-dependent priors.
+We use a reduced subset of MNIST for these experiments (10% of training data).
+The plots show both risk certificates and the test 0-1 error of the stochastic and deterministic predictors.

+An important note is that we used the risk certificates for model selection for all training objectives, including $f{\rm bbb}$ (with the sole exception of $f{\rm erm}$ , for which we used a validation set due to the reasons discussed in Section 7.2.1).
 The KL trade-off coefficient included in $f{\rm bbb}$ (Blundell et al., 2015) relaxes the importance given to the prior in the optimisation, but obviously not in the computation of the risk certificate, which in practice means that larger KL attenuating coefficients will lead to worse risk certificates.
-Because of this, in all cases, the model selection strategy chose the lowest value for the KL attenuating coefficient (0.1) for $f{\rm bbb}$ , meaning there are cases in which $f{\rm bbb}$ obtained better test performance than the ones we report in this table, but much looser risk certificates.
+Because of this, in all cases, the model selection strategy chose the lowest value (namely, 0.1) for the KL attenuating coefficient for $f{\rm bbb}$ , meaning there are cases in which $f{\rm bbb}$ obtained better test set performance than the ones we report in this table, but much looser risk certificates.
 We present more experiments on this in the next subsection where we experiment with the KL attenuating trick.